qdread/glmm-workshop-dec2022/syllabus.md

 ## Schedule

 This is a preliminary schedule that’s subject to change.
-Long breaks are built into the schedule, I will be available to answer individual questions for at least part of the long breaks.
+The instructor (Quentin) will be available to answer individual questions for at least part of the long breaks.

 *All times are in Eastern Standard Time.*